 - Employment - provides legal advice and representation to the Human Resource department and all other departments with respect to employment, labor, and worker’s compensation matters

 - Contracts - provides legal advice to departments and drafts and negotiates contract matters with outside vendors

 - Torts - responds to civil claims and lawsuits filed against the county and its employees in state and federal court

 - Real Property - represents the county in property tax appeals, condemnation matters, and other property-related matters

-- Health - provides legal representation to the Hennepin County Medical Center, NorthPoint, Metropolitan Health Plan, and several other health-related departments within the county
+- Health - provides legal representation to the Hennepin County Medical Center, NorthPoint, Hennepin Health, and several other health-related departments within the county